ysunbp/LakeHopper/README.md

 ## Reproduce the results (RECA)

-In order to reproduce the results for RECA, please follow these steps:
+In order to reproduce the results for LakeHopper on [RECA](https://github.com/ysunbp/RECA-paper/), please follow these steps:

 1. Go to [scripts](./scripts) folder
 2. Run the file [lakehopper-on-reca-p2v.py](./scripts/lakehopper-on-reca-p2v.py) or [lakehopper-on-reca-v2s.py](./scripts/lakehopper-on-reca-v2s.py).